tatjanakolhapure/gorgeous-online-shop/README.md

 [Slick.js slider](http://kenwheeler.github.io/slick/) is used to create all sliders on the website as it is easily customizable and works perfectly on all browsers.

-One page (Login/register page) is used as for both logging in and for registration.
+One page (Login/register page) is used for both logging in and for registration.
 The page has two tabs.
-One tab with login form and one tab with registration form.
+One tab has login form and one tab has registration form.
 So users can switch to the tab they need. loginRegisterTabs jQuery function is used to show selected tab on page refresh.

-All accounts pages have the same layout with account navigation on the left which has two sections: My details and My orders.
+All account pages have the same layout with account navigation on the left which has two sections: My details and My orders.
 The page the customer is on is underlined (either My details or My orders link).

 On the products page the navigation for filtering products is displayed on the left as usually on shopping websites.